 For example, in the Contribution Analysis report, you can analyse in detail which of your holding is driving your overall portfolio performance in %.

 My other favourite – available only for premium plan members – is the Diversity report, which visualises your portfolio across a number of dimensions including industry classification, investment type, market, country or even your own custom portfolio groups.

 In the Future Income report, you get to visualise your upcoming dividend payments by date in a single table (including withheld tax if any).

 Some of these reports are not available in the free plan, so more advanced investors who want access to them need to upgrade to one of their premium plans.

 Integration with InteractiveBrokers and Saxo Markets

-Recently, Sharesights formally announced a beta integration with InteractiveBrokers which allows retail clients to have their daily trades from Interactive Brokers and Saxo Markets to be automatically synchronised into their Sharesight portfolio.
+Recently, Sharesights formally announced an integration with InteractiveBrokers which allows retail clients to have their daily trades from Interactive Brokers and Saxo Markets to be automatically synchronized into their Sharesight portfolio.

 Once you’ve set up the sync, Sharesight automatically calculates your portfolio performance, and factors in the impact that FX movements, dividends, and corporate actions have on your investment returns from these platforms.

-What this means for you is that you have a single, consolidated view of your investments across multiple brokerages!
+What this means for you is that you have a single, consolidated view of your investments across multiple brokerages without any manual work.